akshatha9229/Stock-Market-Prediction-using-Tkinter-in-Python/README.md

 📊 Graphical visualization using Matplotlib
 🔍 Search stock by symbol (e.g., AAPL, TSLA, INFY)
 📉 Historical data analysis and trend display
-# 🛠️ Technologies Used
-Python 🐍
-Tkinter (GUI)
-Pandas (Data handling)
-NumPy (Numerical computation)
-Matplotlib (Graphs/Visualization)
-Scikit-learn / TensorFlow (for prediction model) yfinance (for stock data)

-Perfect — since you’ve already added **Features, Description, and Technology Used**, the next important section for your GitHub project is **“How It Works”**.
-This explains the workflow of your app so anyone visiting your repo understands the logic behind it.

 ### 🛠 How It Works
 1. **Data Input**